Why should I study this course?

 This course is for you if...

-You are considering a career path that enables you to use and apply this knowledge in the world of sport or if you would like to progress onto university.
+You enjoy the practical and theory sides of sport and are considering a career path that enables you to use and apply this knowledge to a job in the sports industry or you would like to progress onto university.

 Your application starts here